LinuxWindows-dev/PianoStaircase/docs/meetings/meeting-notes-2025-11-07.md

   - Con: High voltage requirements (works with power workaround)
   - Pro: Enough range

-## Actions Taken
+## Key Decisions
-- :earned we do not have the supplies to make a working prototype
+- Learned we do not have the supplies to make a working prototype